Pastry Fundamentals II

 Learn how to work with sugar across a wide spectrum of final cooking temperatures while making an assortment of confections, like fudge, caramel, and marshmallows.

 Master the many uses of eggs in decadent baked custards, elegant pavlovas, and rich chocolate mousse.
 You will also begin to learn how to layer components into a multi-part dessert ahead of session three.

 Session Three: Advanced cakes and plated desserts

-Learn the techniques behind madeleines, financiers, and other individual-sized cakes, and bring together all of the topics covered across the three classes with fully composed plated desserts using elements like mirror glaze.
+Learn the techniques behind madeleines and financiers, and bring together all of the topics covered across the three classes with fully composed plated desserts using elements like mirror glaze.
 You’ll also leave with a playbook on how to create and execute on your own ideas beyond class.

 The average duration of our cooking classes is 4 hours, and they are broken down into three segments: Introductory lecture or demo, hands-on cooking, and eating.

 The class will begin with a short discussion or demo from your instructor.
 After, you can expect to work either on a team or individually to prepare the class menu.
 As a group, your class will prepare the selected menu in its entirety.
 In most classes, not every student will make every dish.

 Learning happens throughout the class, and your instructor will often call out key techniques as they happen in each recipe.